Tullycraft: Lost in Light Rotation

 After a three-year hiatus the band began working on a new album during the summer of 2012.
 Recording began with Pete Remine at Dubtrain Studio in Seattle.
 The songs were mixed at Avast Recording Co. with producer Phil Ek.
 The result was the band's sixth album, Lost in Light Rotation – the first Tullycraft full-length since 2007's Every Scene Needs a Center.
 The album received some of the best press in the band's career.

 In January 2013 Fortuna Pop! released a 7-inch of the title track as the first single from the forthcoming LP.
 The album was co-released in April 2013 by Magic Marker Records and Fortuna Pop!

 The Railway Prince Hotel

 During the summer of 2017 Tullycraft regrouped and started recording what would become their seventh full-length studio album, The Railway Prince Hotel.
 As with their previous record, Lost in Light Rotation, the album was recorded and engineered by Pete Remine at Dubtrain Studio in Seattle, WA.
-After the release of a video for the song "Passing Observations" in December 2018, The Railway Prince Hotel was released on Happy Happy Birthday to Me Records on February 8, 2019.
+After the release of a video for the song "Passing Observations" in December 2018, The Railway Prince Hotel was released by Happy Happy Birthday to Me Records on February 8, 2019.